-Traffic volumes across London have been generally falling.
-This is an increase compared to the same period last year.
+Traffic volumes across London have been generally falling over a number of years.
+This trend may be reversing.

-Cycle flows in quarter 4 have increased quite markedly compared to the same quarter in the previous year.
+Cycle flows in quarter 1 have increased quite markedly compared to the same quarter in the previous year.
 Minor corrections have been made to the TLRN cycling index methodology to ensure it accurately reflects recent cycle flows.